microsoft/PowerApps-Samples/cds/orgsvc/C#/EnableDuplicateDetection/README.md

 1. Checks for the current version of the org.
 1. The `Account` method creates some account records to retrieve duplicates.
 1. The `RetrieveDuplicateRequest` method retrieves the duplicate records.
-1. The `EnableDupkicateDetectionForOrg` class enables duplicate detection for an organization.
+1. The `EnableDuplicateDetectionForOrg` class enables duplicate detection for an organization.
 1. To enable duplicate detection set `IsDuplicateDetectionEnabled = true`.
-1. The `RetrieveEntityRequest` method retrieves the netity metadata.
+1. The `RetrieveEntityRequest` method retrieves the entity metadata.
 1. Set `IsDuplicateDetectionEnabled = true` to update the duplicate detection flag.
 1. The `UpdateEntityRequest` updates the entity with duplicate detection set to `true`.